uoit-cpp/course-material/lectures/c++-fileio.md

 ifstream | This data type represents the input file stream and is used to read information from files. fstream | This data type represents the file stream generally, and has the capabilities of both ofstream and ifstream which means it can create files, write information to files, and read information from files.

-Once an file i/o stream is ready, it behaves similarly to standard streams that you are already familiar with, such as `cin`, `cout` and `cerr`, with a few caveats that we discuss below.
+Once an file (IO) stream is ready, it behaves similarly to standard streams that you are already familiar with, such as `cin`, `cout` and `cerr`, with a few caveats that we discuss below.

 __Note__: To perform file processing in C++, header files `<iostream>` and `<fstream>` must be included in your C++ source file.